IdentityPython/pysaml2/doc/examples/sp.rst

 Note that you should not have the .py extension on the sp_conf.py while running the program

-Now you should be able to open a web browser go to to service provider (if you didn't change sp_conf.py it should be: http://localhost:8087)
+Now you should be able to open a web browser and go to to service provider (if you didn't change sp_conf.py it should be: http://localhost:8087)

 You should be redirected to the IDP and presented with a login screen.